apache/cordova-docs/docs/en/edge/guide/overview/index.md

 An SDK environment is more appropriate if you want implement a hybrid app that mixes web-based and native application components.
 <!-- XREF
-(See Extended Hybrid Applications for more information.)
+(See Hybrid Application Guide for more information.)
 XREF -->
 You may use the command-line utility to initially generate the app, or iteratively thereafter to feed updated code to SDK tools.
 You may